alhamsya/boilerplate-go/README.md

 - Database connect loop
 - Implementation go-redis
 - Handling can be customised by providing an alternate gRCP recovery function
-- Integration of logrus logging library into gRPC handlers.
+- Integration of logrus logging library into gRPC handlers